flyteorg/flyte/rsts/community/contribute.rst

         make -C rsts html

-For minor edits that don’t require a local setup, you can edit the GitHub page in the documentation to propose the improvements.
+For minor edits that don’t require a local setup, you can edit GitHub page in the documentation to propose improvements.

-The edit option is found at the bottom of a page, as shown below.
+The edit option can be found at the bottom of a page, as shown below.

 .. figure:: https://raw.githubusercontent.com/flyteorg/flyte/static-resources/img/contribution_guide/docs_edit.png
     :alt: GitHub edit option for Documentation